danielver02/ALPS/tutorial.md

 The given test cases cover a range of typical applications, so there should be good starting points for your purposes.

+The code also creates additional output files for the heating contributions and for the eigenfunctions of the solutions.
+The general output format of ALPS is described on our [ALPS Output](output.md) page.

 ## 5. Interpolation of input distributions